-Assuming the underwriters exercise their overallotment option in full, we will sell 726,900 shares of common stock.
-Our estimated net proceeds will be approximately \$11.5 million, at an assumed public offering price of \$16.90 per share and after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+Assuming the underwriters exercise their overallotment option in full, we will sell 726,900 shares of common stock and our net proceeds will be approximately \$9.9 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will use any net proceeds for general corporate purposes, including working capital, capital expenditures, investments in or loans to our subsidiaries, refinancing of debt, funding of possible acquisitions or the satisfaction of other obligations.
 We will not receive any of the proceeds from the sale of the 4,846,000 shares of common stock by the selling stockholders.